menghaozhang/tink-link-ios/USAGE.md

 }
 ```

-Use validateFields() to validate fields which can throw errors that contain more info about which fields are not valid and why
+Use validateFields() to validate all fields.
+If not valid, it will throw an error that contains more information about which fields are not valid and why

 ```swift
 do {